mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-06-19-java-8-optional-replace-get-examples.md

    }
 {% endhighlight %}

-How can we benefit from `Optional` object?
+How can we really benefit from `Optional` object?

 ## 1. Optional _orElse_ example
 It returns the value if is present, or the other specified otherwise.